DOJ declines to prosecute Safran over alleged FCPA violations

 The agency’s declination letter published on its website acknowledged Safran’s cooperation in its investigation and agreement to disgorge more than $17 million in profits allegedly obtained through corrupt means among reasons for its decision.
 The determination is the second of its kind by the DOJ this year, after the agency in March informed Jardine Lloyd Thompson Group Holdings it would similarly avoid prosecution under the Foreign Corrupt Practices Act (FCPA).

-The DOJ said it uncovered violations of the FCPA when representatives of Safran’s U.S. subsidiary Monogram Systems and German subsidiary EVAC GmbH “paid millions of dollars to a China-based business consultant who was a close relative of a then-senior Chinese government official.”
+The DOJ said Safran violated the FCPA when representatives of its U.S. subsidiary Monogram Systems and German subsidiary EVAC GmbH “paid millions of dollars to a China-based business consultant who was a close relative of a then-senior Chinese government official.”
 The subsidiaries knew the money would be used to bribe the official to obtain train lavatory contracts with the Chinese government, according to the DOJ.